crispy tobacco onions

 I first had them a few weeks ago in a lovely restaurant in New Forest, coming with a hearty recommendation.
 A little suspicious first (tobacco? do they actually soak baccy leaves and then chuck in onions for flavour? or do they smoke lots of fags in the kitchen while frying onions?*), they had me at first bite.
 There weren’t too many bites to follow because the Former Onion Hater took care of most of the bowl.

 I followed up with research as I do and here’s my recipe – a little bit of fuss cause of deep frying, but SO WORTH IT.
 The recipe is a compilation of several, method as in Paul Rankin’s and spices added at my fancy.
-They go best with steak (have a look at this recipe), chops and burgers – but you might just polish them on their own given a chance.
+They go best with steak, chops or burgers – but you might just polish them on their own given a chance.

 *boringly, none of those proved to be true.
 They are called ‘tobacco’ due to their colour and curly appearance similar to dried tobacco leaves.